phalcon/documentation/docs/tutorial-basic.md

 ```

 ### Handling the Application Request
-In order to handle any requests, the [Phalcon\Mvc\Application][application] object is used to do all the heavy lifting for us.
-The component will accept the request by the user, detect the routes and dispatch the controller and render the view returning the results.
+In order to handle any requests, the [Phalcon\Mvc\Application](application.md) object is used to do all the heavy lifting for us.
+The component will accept the request by the user, detect the routes and dispatch the controller and render the view returning back the results.

 `public/index.php`
 ```php